Juviro/mythic-commander/Roadmap.md

 ## PRIORITY BUGFIXES

-- auto update cards on prod not working
+- auto update cards on prod not working: Should be fixed at 18/06/21

 ## BUGFIXES: